open-mmlab/mmocr/docs/en/get_started/quick_run.md

 # Quick Run

 This chapter will take you through the basic functions of MMOCR.
 And we assume you [installed MMOCR from source](install.md#best-practices).
+You may check out the [tutorial notebook](https://colab.research.google.com/github/open-mmlab/mmocr/blob/dev-1.x/demo/tutorial.ipynb) for how to perform inference, training and testing interactively.

 ## Inference